Registration Staff will be delighted to help you with your marriage formalities.

 Couples marrying in Northern Ireland have a choice of either a religious or civil ceremony.
 The initial arrangements are the same for both types of marriage.
 It is important to organise the date and time of your marriage as soon as possible.

-- capable of understanding the nature of a marriage ceremony and of agreeing to marriage.
+- they are capable of understanding the nature of a marriage ceremony and of agreeing to marriage.

 To make sure both parties meet these criteria, you must each complete a marriage notice form, and supply the other necessary documents needed to get married, before your ceremony can take place.
 These should be returned to the Registrar’s office in the district where you plan to marry.
 Please contact us if you have difficulty coming into our office with your marriage notice forms and documents.